pathapativamsi/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Great work kunal.
-Comminity classroom is really a great platform for people like us to achieve our dreams
+Comminity classroom is really a great platform for people like us to achieve our dreams!